 If you delay your home purchase to save up to 20%, it may take years!
 Or, you may even limit your cash flow which can be put to better use.
 To avoid this, consider multiple mortgage options that cater to the needs of first-time buyers.

-You can check with your state housing programs to check if you qualify for housing assistance programs that are designed for first-time buyers.
+You can check with your state housing programs to see if you qualify for housing assistance programs that are designed for first-time buyers.
 These programs offer second to third mortgages or grants for 0% interest rates or deferred payments.

 Making Emotional Decisions

 Not to mention, buying a house is a big milestone in everyone’s life.
 So, it’s pretty easy to get attached to a house and make emotional decisions in haste.
-With this in mind, many of first-time homebuyers bid over what they find comfortable, as it’s taking longer to find a home.
+With this in mind, many first-time homebuyers bid over what they find comfortable, as it’s taking longer to find a home.

 However, emotional decisions can lead to overpaying for a home.
 Be realistic, and don’t get attached to a building that isn’t yours.
 Fix a budget and stick to it.